 An Economic and Organised Crimes Office (EOCO) report has exonerated the former Vice-Chancellor of the University of Education, Winneba, Prof Mawutor Avoke, and other principal officers of procurement and management breaches.

 The Report which investigated some six persons in all, however, indicted the Chief Technical Officer for the Ghana Revenue Authority, Winneba Office, Lawrence Lamptey, for willfully causing financial loss to the state.
-There’s more in the following news desk report.

 The Efutu Member of Parliament, Alexander Afenyo-Markin in May 2017 petitioned EOCO through the Education Minister, Mathew Opoku Prempeh, with 13 allegations against some principal officers of the University.